This article was updated on August 6, 2021

 Applying Your Marketing Ideas

 Today, in a digital world, you do not need to spend tens of thousands of dollars to improve your customer outreach.
 Even if you run a small contracting business and have a limited budget, you have plenty of advertising opportunities available.
-From listing yourself on Nextdoor with a Business Page, to optimizing your website for search, there are a variety of steps you can take to improve your marketing strategy.
+From listing yourself on Nextdoor with a Business Page, to optimizing your website for search, there are a variety of steps you can take to improve your marketing strategy and marketing results, of course.

 So, take the time to understand your customer and your unique value proposition, and then highlight them in your various marketing campaigns.
 Do that and you'll be sure to succeed!